OUR ROOTS

 Year three of the minimum five-year commitment brought even more revitalization to the Durfee neighborhood.
 In addition to continuing with home repairs and another Six Day Project focused on addressing blight in 257 alleyways throughout the community, significant traction and momentum was being sustained around the DIS Project.

 Life Remodeled continued their first multi-year commitment to a neighborhood and completed even more home repairs, another Six Day Project where we mobilized 10,397 volunteers on the same blocks and went beyond blight removal and completed multiple beautification projects as a result of feedback from the community.
-Furthermore, more renovations were completed at the DIS, and tenants began moving into the space.
+Furthermore, more renovations were completed at the DIS, and tenant partners began moving into the space.

 Durfee/Central